radical-collaboration/facts/README.md

   python3 runFACTS.py test
   ```

+Note that if you are running FACTS using localhost as a resource, all the input files for the experiment (which can be tens of GB) will get copied to ```~/radical.pilot.sandbox```.
+If you have space limits on your home directory, you may therefore want to make this a symlink to a directory with fewer space limits prior to running.

 ## Using FACTS on a Mac

 The RADICAL stack does not support MacOS.
 Therefore, to run on a Mac, you need to run within a Linux environment.
 One way to do this is with a Docker container.
 Note this is not an officially supported solution, and you must do so on your own recognizance.